tianyouw/minRISC/README.md

  3. Open the project in Quartus and recompile.

 ## Info
 After programming the board, LEDG[7:0] should count up in binary.
-KEY0 resets the processor.
+KEY0 resets the processor, KEY1 (hold down) interrupts the processor.